sid-engel/ab-web-addon/README.md

 # ab-web-addon
-A simple, but sleeker, web addon for AdvancedBan.
+A simple, but sleeker, web addon for AdvancedBan made with Materialize
 - You can find the example [here](https://www.sidengel.com/dev/ab-web-addon/).

 ## Main Features